mstksg/inCode/copy/entries/machines-1.md

 *   The "output" of `settableAuto` is the "head" of the `ACons` that is returned --- the `x`, `y`, etc.  It's the `Int`, the counter.
-*   The "state" of `settableAuto` is, in essense, the `n` of `settableCounterFrom n`.
+*   The "state" of `settableAuto` is, in essense, the `n` of `counterFrom n`.
 It's the internal value by which the behavior is determined.
 The behavior of `runAuto` depends on the `n` --- it either yields `n` itself and increments `n`, or ignores it.